10 ramen restaurants in Tokyo recommended by "Nari Gourmand Tokyo", who visits 300 restaurants annually!

 5. Nakameguro [Handmade Asama]

-The chewy handmade noodles are excellent, making customers return repeatedly to the Nakameguro restaurant [Teuchi Asama].
-The owner, who trained at Hatchobori's [Menya Shichisai], hand-cuts and hand-kneads the noodles for each order, creating a rich flavor and exquisite texture.
+The chewy handmade noodles are excellent, making me return repeatedly to the Nakameguro restaurant "Teuchi Asama".
+The owner, who trained at Hatchobori's "Menya Shichisai", hand-cuts and hand-kneads the noodles for each order, creating a rich flavor and exquisite texture.
 The soup, which has a hint of acidity, pairs well with the noodles.
 Surprisingly, it is not very crowded, and being able to eat without waiting in line is also an attractive feature.

 6. Handmade Oyadori Chinese Noodles Ayagawa / Ebisu